-(iii) Task 3.
+7. Task 3.
 Implementation of IEE and EMP, SSDDR

 - a) Assist PIU in compliance assurance with relevant government laws and regulations and ADB SPS 2009 requirements. - b) Assist PIU in implementing IEE, EMP, and GRM.
-Ensure construction mitigation measures as set out in EMP are implemented. - c) Assist PIU in drafting and/or updating the Public Information leaflet that will include subproject information including grievance redress committee (GRC), key focal point person contacts and any other details as relevant. - d) Provide training to PIU and PIU appointed key contractors, relevant PMU staff and facility operators on EMP implementation, provide training and checklists for monitoring parameters and responsibilities; on conducting consultations with affected people / households and communities on ongoing basis during project implementation. - e) In coordination with PIU appointed site contractors, prepare site environmental management plans (SEMPs) based on the updated EMP and on actual site conditions
+Ensure construction mitigation measures as set out in EMP are implemented. - c) Assist PIU in drafting and/or updating the Public Information leaflet that will include subproject information including grievance redress committee (GRC), key focal point person contacts and any other details as relevant. - d) Provide training to PIU and PIU appointed key contractors, relevant PMU staff and facility operators on EMP implementation, provide training and checklists for monitoring parameters and responsibilities; on conducting consultations with affected people / households and communities on ongoing basis during project implementation. - e) In coordination with PIU appointed site contractors, prepare site environmental management plans (SEMPs) based on the updated EMP and on actual site conditions prior to mobilizing; take reference from SEMPs, and prepare Standard Operation & Maintenance Plans (SOMPs) for the O&M stage, as applicable. - f) Coordinate with the local agencies / authorities on all relevant environmental regulatory compliance issues.

-&lt;sup>100 The NSC will be responsible for building PIU capacity in safeguards monitoring / evaluation and reporting.
+&lt;sup>111 The NSC will be responsible for building PIU capacity in safeguards monitoring / evaluation and reporting.
 The NSC will also assist the PIU and PIU appointed site contractors in conducting subproject level COVID-19 risk assessment.
 The NSC will ensure that the site contractor's Occupational Health & Safety plans integrate measures to mitigate COVID-19 health risks that are aligned with Government guidelines and measures listed in the EMP.

-&lt;sup>101 A Project Information Leaflet in local language will be prepared (to be distributed and made available to affected persons / households in public consultation meetings, subproject construction field offices and at locations prescribed in the IEE.
+&lt;sup>112 A Project Information Leaflet in local language will be prepared (to be distributed and made available to affected persons / households in public consultation meetings, subproject construction field offices and at locations prescribed in the IEE.
 This will include the contact information including implementing agency MNPHI website address, PIU, PMU, NSC, Island council office and site contractors address and telephone number for local focal point persons.